Discharge Information

 Planning for your care needs

-We know that preparing for discharge, either to your home or to another facility, can feel confusing and overwhelming, especially at the beginning of your care journey.
-Your care team will work with you, your family and/or caregiver(s) to provide the best plan possible for your safe transition from hospital.
+Preparing for discharge to your home or to another facility can feel confusing and overwhelming, especially at the beginning of your care journey.
+Your care team will work with you, your family and care partners to provide the best plan possible for your smooth transition from the hospital.

-After you are admitted to the hospital, your health-care team will work with you to plan your care goals and plan for the day when you will leave the hospital.
+After you are admitted to the hospital, your health-care team will work with you to set care goals and plan for the day when you will leave the hospital.
 This is called your day of discharge.

-Sometimes patients may be transferred to a different unit or another site/hospital during their stay.
+Sometimes, you may need to be moved to another unit, site or hospital during your stay.
 This depends on your needs and where you can best receive the care you require.

-Your health-care team will keep you informed of any possible transfers.
-No matter which site/hospital you are transferred to, they will always help you prepare to leave the hospital.
+Your care team will inform you of any possible transfers.
+No matter which site or hospital you are transferred to, the care team will always help you prepare to leave the hospital.

-Once you know your day of discharge, you need to arrange your own transportation home.
-If you need help, ask your health-care team for a list of phone numbers for travel options, such as an ambulance, taxi or wheelchair accessible taxi.
+Once you know your anticipated day of discharge, you are expected to participate in planning.
+You or your care partner must arrange your own transportation home.
+If you need help, ask your care team for a list of phone numbers for travel options, such as an ambulance, a taxi or a wheelchair-accessible taxi.

-If your needs cannot be met at home, your health-care team will work with you to decide what type of facility can best provide the care you need.
-A care site could include:
+If your needs cannot be met at home, your care team will work with you to decide what type of facility can best provide the care you need.
+Care sites may include (but are not limited to):

 - Inpatient rehabilitation